TheArchitet/Ayush_app/README.md

   ## Description

+  AYUSH stands for Ayurveda-Yoga-Unani-Siddha-Homeopathy.
-  There are approximately 4000 Ayush hospitals across India distributed under different council and hospitals of the government of India.
-Objective: Ayush hospitals       finder application using google Map API which shows the location and nearby Ayush hospital with opening time and closing timing and by integrating various bio-medical   data sources, containing information relevant to the hospital demographics, their inpatient procedure rates, Outpatient department etc.
+  There are approximately 4000 AYUSH hospitals across India distributed under different council and hospitals of the government of India.
+Objective: Ayush hospitals finder application using google Map API which shows the location and nearby AYUSH hospital with opening time and closing timing and by integrating various bio-medical data sources, containing information relevant to the hospital demographics, their inpatient procedure rates, Outpatient department etc.

   ## Links
   Github Repo link- https://github.com/TheArchitet/Ayush_app